ApiLogicServer/Docs/docs/Tech-AI.md

 **Under Construction - Preview**

-[**See this page**](../Tech-AI-sqlite){:target="_blank" rel="noopener"} for information on issues deploying a single-container sqlite version.

 !!! pied-piper ":bulb: TL;DR - Working Software, Now"

-      Agile correctly advises getting **Working Software as fast as possible, to faciliate Business User Collaboration and Iteration**.
+      Agile correctly advises getting **Working Software as fast as possible, to facilitate Business User Collaboration and Iteration**.
 Using AI and API Logic Server helps you achieve this:

       1. **Create Database With ChatGPT**